quilombodigital/arduela/README.md

 # arduela
-This is repository for projects and devices to help people with A.L.S.
+This is a repository for projects and devices to help people with A.L.S.
 (Amyotrophic Lateral Sclerosis)